Software vendors and developers

 The NASH PKI test kit includes a PIC for each certificate to install the test certificate.
 If you lose your PIC, call us.

 Test NASH PKI certificates have a lifespan of 2 years from the issue date.
 To continue using test certificates, you need to request new test certificates before this time.
 You should contact us to start the replacement process at least a month before your NASH PKI test certificates expire.

-You can replace your test certificates by calling or by emailing us.
+You can replace your test certificates by emailing us.

 Certificates can be revoked if they're:

 If you still need them, lost certificates can be revoked and then replaced.